Move 178 passengers through one aisle. Tune the sequence, preserve groups, and compete against 1,000 canonical seeds.

 Senior travelers who need more time.
 Speed: 0.5x, Stow time: ~5 ticks.
 Often travel in pairs with a caregiver.

-Young passengers traveling with family.
+Young travelers who must be with a guardian.
 Speed: 0.8x, Stow time: ~1 tick.
-Light luggage but slower walking.
-Usually part of a group.
+Always part of a family group.

-Light travelers with only a personal item.
+Light travelers with just a small carry-on bag.
 Speed: 1.0x, Stow time: ~1 tick.
-Minimal overhead bin usage.
+Quick to board and settle.

-When a passenger needs to reach a window or middle seat, they may need to cross over passengers who are already seated.
-This is expensive!
+When a passenger needs to reach a window or middle seat, they may need to step over already-seated passengers:

 Each row has overhead bin capacity for 6 pieces of luggage (both sides combined).
 When a passenger's row is full, they must walk to find available space.